pivotal/docs-tap/workloads/spec-reference.hbs.md

 To configure the `serviceAccount` parameter, use  `--param serviceAccount=SERVICE-ACCOUNT`.

 For information about
-the integration with Tanzu Build Service, see [Tanzu Build Service (TBS) Integration](../scc/tbs.hbs.md).
+the integration with Tanzu Build Service, see [Tanzu Build Service Integration](../scc/tbs.hbs.md).

 For information about `live-update`, see [Developer Conventions](../developer-conventions/about.hbs.md) and [Overview of Tanzu Developer Tools for IntelliJ](../intellij-extension/about.hbs.md).